 Keeping track of travel reservations can be quite a chore.
-You’ll have an email box clogged full of airlines, hotels, car rentals, trains, meetings, appointments, tickets and whatever else you’re planning for your trip.
-Back in the day, I used to keep a folder with printouts of all this information and brought it with me wherever we traveled.
+I’m looking forward to the day when I’ll be getting emails from airlines, hotels, car rentals, trains, meetings, appointments, tickets and whatever else I’m planning for a trip.
+Back in the day, I used to keep a folder with printouts of all this information and brought it with me wherever we went.
 I also needed to bring a backpack full of maps and travel books.
 Now I’ve traded in that folder for a website and phone app that keep all this information organized for me.

 TripIt has become “smarter” over the years.
 When you get a reservation that doesn’t fit into a trip, a new trip is created for you.
-Besides that, the logic has improved over the years.
-Previously, the times on the emails were entered in exactly as listed.
-TripIt now organizes the times into a logical order (i.e. you arrive on a plane first, then rent a car and finally check in to your hotel).
+The way TripIt orders your reservations has also improved.
+Previously, your reservations were entered in time order.
+TripIt now puts them into a logical sequence (i.e., you arrive on a plane first, rent a car and finally check in to your hotel).

-You can also link your TripIt calendar to your other calendar programs such as Outlook, Google Calendar or Apple iCal so the information is easily accessible.
+You can link your TripIt calendar to other calendar programs such as Outlook, Google Calendar or Apple iCal, so the information is easily accessible.
 If you’re traveling with others, or have people you want to share your trip plans with, it’s easy to give them access to any of your trip plans.

 All these functions are all available with the free version of TripIt.
-I choose to keep the free version but have considered upgrading to TripIt Pro.
-The Pro version costs an additional $49 a year (but you can get a 30 day free trial).
+I upgraded to TripIt Pro, which costs an additional $49 a year (but you can get a 30-day free trial).

-TripIt Pro has everything the free version does, but also gives real time flight alerts for changes and helps find alternate flights and better seats.
+TripIt Pro has everything the free version does, but also gives real-time flight alerts for changes and helps find alternate flights and better seats.
 It also will tell you if you can get a fare refund due to a drop in price.
-I received a free trial of the Pro version when were traveling overseas and the alerts about flight changes came before those issued by the airline.
-However, I try to keep on top of my flight status so the $49 for that service seemed to be a bit too much for me to pay.

-I’d feel safe in saying that the TripIt website and the smartphone app have been one of the game changers in the way we travel.
-Maybe you want to give it a try.
+I’m staying with TripIt.
+I feel safe in saying that the TripIt website and the smartphone app have been one of the game-changers in the way we travel.